 Pollutants in Schools Hinder Concentration

 In addition to causing illness and absenteeism, indoor air quality impacts cognitive function.
 Studies have shown that indoor air quality affects the ability to concentrate, mood, and anxiety, and longer exposure to contaminants can cause personality changes and impaired memory.

-A study by the National Institutes of Health found that contaminated indoor air can result in a productivity loss of 6 to 9 percent in the workplace.
+A study by the Harvard School of Public Health found that contaminated indoor air can result in a productivity loss in the workplace.
 Another study found that increasing ventilation rates to 15 cfm/person improved students’ academic performance by roughly 8 percent.

 Clean Air Solutions for Schools

 The average elementary school-aged child spends 940 hours per year in school.
 Thus, schools’ indoor air quality is very important.
 There are two primary strategies for promoting indoor air quality: prevent pollution at the source and dilute the contaminants through ventilation.

 Schools can reduce sources of pollution by fixing water leaks to prevent mold growth and avoiding toxic cleaning supplies, furniture, and finishes.
 Then, a proper ventilation strategy will help keep humidity levels in check and exhaust contaminants.

 A Lawrence Berkeley Laboratory study highlights that higher ventilation rates increase cognitive performance, but the type of ventilation system can have a big impact on its effectiveness.
 Balanced ventilation systems exhaust stale, contaminated air while simultaneously bringing in fresh, filtered air.